KTH-Nek5000/KTH_Examples/pipe_PSTAT/README.md

 # Post processing of turbulence statistics files for 3D periodic pipe flow.

-This example presents use of pos processing routines for turbulence statistics tool.
+This example presents use of post processing routines for turbulence statistics tool.

 ## Tool list:
 * [frame](https://kth-nek5000.github.io/KTH_Framework/group__frame.html) - backbone of the toolbox